lammps/lammps/doc/src/pair_mliap.rst

 Specifically, the line containing the element weight and radius is omitted, since these are handled by the *descriptor*.

+Notes on mliappy models:
+When the *model* keyword is *mliappy*, the filename should end in '.pt', '.pth' for pytorch models, or be a pickle file.
+To load a model from memory (i.e. an existing python object), specify the filename as "LATER", and then call `lammps.mliap.load_model(model)` from python before using the pair style.
+When using lammps via the library mode, you will need to call `lammps.mliappy.activate_mliappy(lmp)` on the active lammps object before the pair style is defined.
+This call locates and loads the mliap-specific python module that is built into lammps.

 The *descriptor* keyword is followed by a descriptor style, and additional arguments.
 Currently the only descriptor style is *sna*, indicating the bispectrum component descriptors used by the Spectral Neighbor Analysis Potential (SNAP) potentials of